Parliamentary.ai

 Overview

-This bill makes a small but significant change to the definition of "microgeneration" within the Climate Change and Sustainable Energy Act 2006 and the Energy Act 2004.
-The amendment adds "air" to the list of accepted energy sources for microgeneration schemes, expanding the range of technologies eligible for support.
+This bill proposes a minor amendment to the definition of "microgeneration" within the Climate Change and Sustainable Energy Act 2006 and the Energy Act 2004.
+The amendment adds "air" to the list of energy sources considered as microgeneration.

 Description